 Just keep that in mind going forward.
 This fruit acts more as a vehicle for the sauce and flavorings you put in it than a unique, flavorful dining experience in and of itself.

-This is excellent as a sort of grilled tuna or salmon substitute, and is very simple to make.
+If you like grilling food, the jackfruit is a nutritious substitute for cultured meats.
+This is excellent as a sort of grilled tuna or salmon alternative, and is very simple to make.
 If you’re planning ahead, it might even be good to change your initial preparation of the fruit slightly, to ensure it comes out in more even disks or half circles rather than more nondescript lumps.

 Figure out what kind of seasoning you want on it, but make it a bit snappier than usual.